jverzani/SpecialPolynomials.jl/docs/src/examples.md

 ### Derivatives and integrals

-Classic orthogonal polynomials  have known integral and derivative formulas.
-When implemented, these allow a direct computation, as is donee here:
+The classic continuous orthogonal polynomials  have  the `derivative`  and `integrate` methods defined:

 ```jldoctest example
 julia> P = ChebyshevU{Float64}